vzuburlis/100-days-of-code/log.md

 **link:** https://www.hackerrank.com/Sumyak
 ### Day 86: Apr 8 , 2020

-**Today's Progress**:added a functionality of watching our latest twitter timeline and done some questions on HackeEarth
+**Today's Progress**:added a functionality of watching our latest twitter timeline on my twitter bot and done some questions on HackeEarth.

 **link:** https://github.com/ReTweetDevOps